lunadragnstar/minecolonies/src/main/java/com/minecolonies/coremod/colony/README.md

 or upgraded, a WorkOrderBuild is added to the WorkManager.

 Jobs are a method of linking a CitizenData to a Building, and also provides persistent storage for a given citizen in a given role.
-Jobs also determine the render model ID for a citizen.
+Jobs also determine the render citizenModel ID for a citizen.

 Data for a citizen / worker / building / colony should be exist in the locations as follows:
 * AITask = Data necessary to perform the AI Tasks / work, but that does not need to be persistent